rkdune/sae-fun/README.md

-create something every day.

-have fun while doing so.

 ### setup for runpod (this is probably incorrect in many ways)

 * make sure your runpod secrets has `WANDB_API_KEY = your-key` configured.